 Retinal diseases’ prevention measures consist of eating foods low on the glycemic index, avoiding starchy foods and refined flours, using UV eye protection, losing weight if you are obese, and exercising to increase the flow of oxygen to the eye.

 Macular degeneration treatment includes following many macular degeneration prevention measures to slow down the disease’s progression.
 By watching your diet, getting exercise, and maintaining a healthy blood pressure, you can maintain more of your vision for longer.
-Our Newington optometrist may suggest supplements rich in vitamin C and E as well as omega-3 fatty acids.
+Our Newington and South Windsor optometrists may suggest supplements rich in vitamin C and E as well as omega-3 fatty acids.

-Our Newington optometrist and South Windsor optometrist accept new patients with retinal diseases including macular degeneration.
+Our Newington and South Windsor optometrists accept new patients with retinal diseases including macular degeneration.
 Call us today to learn more, we look forward to hearing from you!